Back

 Apple

 Steve Jobs and Steve Wozniak stand behind the success of this company: a classical example of a mix of technical and non-technical co-founders.
-For them the question ‘how to find a technical co-founder’ was an easy one to answer — take a look at what your peers do and find the one who shares your interests.
-Both Jobs and Wozniak were keen on electronics with one difference: the first was a visionary while the second liked to dig into electronics.
+For them, the question ‘how to find a technical co-founder’ was an easy one to answer — take a look at what your peers do and find the one who shares your interests.
+Both Jobs and Wozniak were keen on electronics, with one difference: the first was a visionary while the second liked to dig into electronics.
 Jobs knew which products the market needed and what to focus on.
-Wozniak was a wizard who turned his partner’s vision into technical reality.
+Wozniak was a wizard who turned his partner’s vision into a technical reality.

 Steve Wozniak and Steve Jobs in 1976

-Steve Wozniak put the first computer Apple I together.
+Steve Wozniak put the first computer, Apple I, together.
 Steve Jobs was the one who saw the potential in it, founded a company, and suggested scaling up.
 Wozniak admits that he never wanted to do two things in his life: politics and business.
 Jobs took the business stuff on his side while letting his partner focus solely on technical product development.

 Microsoft

 It’s also one of the pioneers in the consumer software market.
 It goes right after Apple by the market capitalization.
-Its success is mostly credited to Bill Gates, who strongly associates with the Microsoft trademark in public mind.
+Its success is mostly credited to Bill Gates, who strongly associates with the Microsoft trademark in the public mind.

 Paul Allen and Bill Gates